Corrected dental claims keep your dental billing accurate, compliant and on track for faster reimbursements.

 When submitting a corrected claim:

-- Identify the Original Claim: Clearly indicate that the new submission is a corrected claim by referencing the original claim number.
+- Identify the original claim: Clearly indicate that the new submission is a corrected claim by referencing the original claim number.

-- Label as “Corrected Claim”: Use the appropriate notation (often “Corrected Claim” or “Resubmission”) on the claim form or in the electronic submission.
+- Label as “corrected claim”: Use the appropriate notation (often “Corrected Claim” or “Resubmission”) on the claim form or in the electronic submission.

-- Provide Corrected Information: Ensure that all errors are corrected in the new submission, and all necessary information is accurately provided.
+- Provide corrected information: Ensure that all errors are corrected in the new submission, and all necessary information is accurately provided.

-- Include Supporting Documentation: Attach any supporting documents that justify the corrections made, such as notes explaining the change or updated patient records.
+records.
 Include any other supporting documentation that supports the treatment, even if you submitted it initially on the incorrect claim.

 Variations by Insurance Company